 Daikatana is, without a doubt, one of the most infamous video games in history.
 John Romero left id Software with his voracious enthusiasm for the devil intact.
 Ion Storm got their hands on the fabulously boxy Quake II engine, and they intended to build the samurai successor to the juvenile blood-soaked grandeur of Wolfenstein and Doom.
-Time Magazine breathlessly volunteered that Romero—he of flowing ebony locks and —was incapable of failure. “,” wrote reporter Michael Krantz.
+Time Magazine breathlessly volunteered that Romero—he of flowing ebony locks and skull-patched jackets—was incapable of failure.
+“Everything Romero touches turns to gore and gold,” wrote reporter Michael Krantz.
 Well, I guess he was half-right.

 John Romero did technically make us his bitch, considering how many people found themselves buying a bad game.
 It’s clear that Daikatana wanted to be great—there’s an embarrassing amount of world-building and Half-Life style in-engine cutscenes to flesh out the adolescent story bible—but the gameplay was tedious, frustrating, and as PC Gamer wrote in its review, about three years out of date.
 The touted RPG mechanics turned out to be a bare-bones skillpoint ladder that offered barely noticeable thresholds on, like, the height of your jump.
 You had two sidekicks, who were programmed with the expected acumen of late-'90s AI.
 It was an immediate game over if either of them died.